sidney-eliot/3d-artists-handbook/content/blender-to-unreal-pipeline.md

 7. Optionally correct the rest pose now as explained [here](https://github.com/Epicrex/3DArtistsHandbook/wiki/Blender-to-Unreal-Pipeline#correct-pose-for-animation-retargeting), if it isn't already correct

-8. Finally, when happy with the result export the animations.
+8. Finally, when happy with the result, export the animations.
 The Export button is at the top of the `Asset Browser` tab, select all the animations you want to export and click the button

 ## 12. Cleaning Up Animation
 If the animation looks kind of off, or you think something can be improved, then tweak values from all prier steps as well as maybe using different chains.
 If the source and target skeleton are very different, then a lot of tweaking will have to be done until everything looks perfect.